fixthestatusquo/proca/docs/config.md

 it can also be set from the url as a get param ?proca_go=Petition

+## test

+if true (or set from the url as a get param ?proca_test

+- display a message snackbar "test"
+- store the actions as "test" instead of the normal "petition" or "register" or "donate"
+- use the test config when relevant (eg for the payment providers)

 ## layout

 - primaryColor: #rgb it will set the color for the buttons, progress bar and wherever material-ui is using the primary color ;)